Self

 Change is either chosen or unchosen.

-Getting married, taking a new job, and moving to a new town are all examples of chosen change … which is certainly still stressful.
+Getting married, taking a new job, or moving to a new town are all examples of chosen change, which is still stressful.

-Unchosen change is more difficult to manage, as it comes unexpectedly.
+Unchosen change is more challenging to manage, as it comes unexpectedly.
 Examples include the death of a loved one, a medical diagnosis of cancer, an unexpected pregnancy, or the loss of a job.

-A mantra I have lived by for many years is this: "Every experience is a good experience … eventually."
+A mantra I have lived by for many years is, "Every experience is a good experience … eventually."

-After a proper period of grief, we must accept what is true now and recreate our life accordingly.
+After a proper period of grief, we must accept what is true now and recreate our lives accordingly.

-In my work with individuals and groups, as well as in my writing, I emphasize the purposeful task of naming and taming our "energy drainers" — those unresolved challenges that suck the energy from us.
+In my work with individuals and groups, as well as in my writing, I emphasize the purposeful task of naming and taming our "energy drainers," the unresolved challenges suck the energy from us.

-These may be simple things — like clutter that needs organizing or repairs that need completing — or they may be more difficult tasks such as courageous yet needed conversations with friends or loved ones.
+These may be simple things — like clutter to organize or repairs to complete — or more challenging tasks such as having courageous yet needed conversations with friends or loved ones.

-When you banish your energy drainers, you will sense a refueling of energy to tackle other things in a more timely manner.
+When you banish your energy drainers, you can recharge your energy and tackle other tasks in a more timely manner.

 Life is continuously providing us with messages.